w3c/wai-accessibility-principles/index.md

 achieved include:

--   Ensuring markup can be reliably interpreted, for instance by ensuring it is valid;
+-   Ensuring markup can be reliably interpreted, for instance by ensuring it is valid
--   Providing a name, role, and value for non-standard user interface components.
+-   Providing a name, role, and value for non-standard user interface components

 Meeting this requirement helps maximize compatibility with current and future user agents, including assistive technologies.
 In particular, it